cym13/cym13.github.io/source/review_crypto_d.rst

 Key generation
 ==============

-The relevant part of the key generation process, as implemented, is the
+The key generation process, as implemented currently, is essentially the
 following:

-The process at the moment is essentially:

 - Determine how many primality tests will be done based on key size